AdobeDocs/commerce-php/src/pages/coding-standards/less.md

 Helper class names should be lowercase and start with underscore ("_").

-Some parts of Magento code might not comply with this standard yet.
+Some parts of the code might not comply with this standard yet.
 You might still find helper names with no underscores.
 We are working to gradually remove the inconsistency.

 **Example:**